cjbayesian/journal_miner/README.md

 3. To run, use:

 ````
-$ ./extract_p_F_corr.sh /path/to/folder/with/txt/files
+$ ./extract_p.sh /path/to/folder/with/txt/files
 ````

-4. Output files will be placed one folder above the `.txt` files folder.
+Output files will be placed one folder above the `.txt` files folder.
+Outputs are csv files containing a list of all extracted values, one per line with the associated file name from which each was extracted.